RockefellerArchiveCenter/dm-transfer-workflow/transfer/optical_disks.rst

 Legacy Digital Media Survey.
 FTK Imager is a different program than the Forensic Toolkit, which is usually referred to as FTK.

+Note: Forensics images cannot be made for Audio CDs.
+Please see `Audio CDs`_ for instructions.

 1.  | Open FTK Imager.
 It looks like this on the FRED toolbar:
     | |image23|